 Density, building type, and location affect the cost of extending supportive infrastructure, such as sewer, water, and local roads, to new development (often borne by the developer and passed on to the consumer).
-Infrastructure can be extended to compact development in a more efficient and cost-effective manner than to lower density development.
-The cost of extending supportive infrastructure to new development is estimated to be the highest under the Trend at \$6.9 billion because almost 70 percent of new residential development would be in areas with large single-family lots that would have wide frontages and deep setbacks.
+Infrastructure can be extended to compact development in a more efficient and costeffective manner than to lower-density development.
+The cost of extending The compact development patterns of Alternatives I and II support transit service, walkable neighborhoods, and multifamily housing, which would improve access to community amenities and accessible housing.

+Alternatives I and II would require significantly more public investment than the Trend, but would also result in cost savings for local governments and residents. supportive infrastructure to new development is estimated to be the highest under the Trend at \$6.9 billion because almost 70 percent of new residential development would be in areas with large single-family lots that would have wide frontages and deep setbacks.
 This increases the length of sewer and water mains, service laterals, and streets.
 About 12 percent and 10 percent of new residential development would be in these areas under Alternatives I and II, respectively.
 Alternative II is estimated to have the lowest supportive infrastructure cost at \$5.0 billion because it includes the most infill and redevelopment of the three alternatives.
 The cost of extending supportive infrastructure to new development under Alternative I is estimated at \$5.5 billion.